betamore/fswd-winter-2017-lab-6/README.md

 * Run npm test, commit, and push
 * Repeat until you can no longer come up with additional test cases
 * Finally, submit a pull request to the original Betamore repository with your fancy new code and tests!

+## Building an Authentication system

+Consider what your authentication system is going to need:

+* A place to store users' credentials
+* A way for existing users to login
+* A way for new users to sign up

+Think about what needs to happen for each of those.
+What happens when a user tries to login with credentials that do not exist?
+What happens when a logged in user tries to login?
+Make a list of all the possible wacky scenarios!
+Each scenario could make for a good test.